phalcon-orphanage/docs-app/4.0/en/contributions.md

 <a name='bug-report-checklist'></a>
 ## Bug Report Checklist
-- Make sure you are using the latest released version of Phalcon before creating an issue in Github.
+- Make sure you are using the latest released version of Phalcon before creating an issue in GitHub.
 - Only bugs found in the latest released version of Phalcon will be addressed.
 - We have a handy template when creating an issue to help you provide as much information for the core team to reproduce and address.
 Being able to reproduce a bug significantly reduces the time to find the cause and fix it.
 Scripts of even failing tests are more than appreciated.
 Please check how to create the [reproducible tests](reproducible-tests) page for more information.
 - As part of your report, please include additional information such as the OS, PHP version, Phalcon version, web server, memory etc.